protontypes/open-sustainable-technology/README.md

 - [reVX](https://github.com/NREL/reVX) - Renewable Energy Potential(V) eXchange Toot.
 - [CapacityExpansion.jl](https://github.com/YoungFaithful/CapacityExpansion.jl) - Future energy system planning (Generation and Transmission Capacity Expansion Planning) in Julia.
 - [DPsim](https://github.com/sogno-platform/dpsim) - A solver library for dynamic power system simulation.
-- [PyPSA meets Africa](https://github.com/pypsa-meets-africa/pypsa-africa) - A free and open source software project aiming to develop a powerful energy system model for Africa.
 - [GenX](https://github.com/GenXProject/GenX) - A highly-configurable, open source electricity resource capacity expansion model that incorporates several state-of-the-art practices in electricity system planning to offer improved decision support for a changing electricity landscape.
 - [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - Aims to ensure quality, transparency and reproducibility in energy system research.
 It is a collection of various tools and information and that help working with energy-related data.
 - [PyPSA](https://github.com/PyPSA/PyPSA) - A free software toolbox for simulating and optimizing modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.